peterhgruber/writingsmartcontracts_algo/README.md

 + Run Jupyter notebooks in the order of the numbers

 ## Philosophy
-The course is designed as an easy entrance into the world of Smart Contracts.
+The course is designed as a **coherent** and easy entrance into the world of Smart Contracts.
 This is done by reducing requirements and frictions as much as possible.
-Concretely, students have to install only one program (the Anaconda environment) on their laptops.
-Only one programming language, Python, is used for the entire class.
+Concretely, students have to install only **one** program (the Anaconda environment) on their laptops.
+The entire class requires **only one programming language**, Python.
 Sample code is provided for all relevant concepts in easily readable Jupyter Notebooks.

+The coherent **course structure** contributes to the learning outcome.
+This course aims at **systematically constructing knowledge**, rather than presenting independent topics.
+Two examples for this: credentials created in chapter 3 will be used throughout the course, emphasizing the importance of managing credentials well.
+Similarly, tokens created in chapter 4 will be later on used in smart contracts.

 ## Duration
 The course is aimed for teaching in approximately 24 to 30 class hours, commensurate with a 2-hour course for one semester or a 1-week intensive course.
 The work load is equivalent to 3ECTS.